 Hannah’s pretty modest about what she accomplished.
 “All the classmates I spoke to were feeling similarly overwhelmed and had a lot of the same questions I did,” she said, “I saw a gap in my program, and while it was intimidating to step into an organizational role, it was a great experience to see how willing faculty and staff were to bring a student's idea to fruition.”

-Big projects are intimidating, but our education here has prepared us to get them done and create something of which we can be proud.
+Big projects are intimidating, but our education here has prepared us to get them done and create something we can be proud of.

-Just because these assignments are independent doesn’t mean they have to be completed in isolation—reach out to others when you need to, especially during this year of online learning.
+Just because these assignments are independent doesn’t mean they have to be completed in isolation—so reach out to others when you need to.

 You’ll find you have many friends on the path to success.